On the probability of generating invariably a finite simple group: Classical groups of bounded rank

-\begin{proof} By Theorems \ref{subgroups_maximal_rank_algebraic} and \ref{classes_c1_c2_c3}, and by the fact that $x$ is separable, we see that the statement is easy, unless $M_\sigma$ preserves a direct sum decomposition, or is an extension field subgroup.
+\begin{proof} By Theorems \ref{subgroups_maximal_rank_algebraic} and \ref{classes_c1_c2_c3}, and by the fact that $x$ is separable, we see that the result is easily established unless $M_\sigma$ preserves a direct sum decomposition or is an extension field subgroup.